RichardWang11/Filtered-ANN-Search-Benchmark/README.md

 #### Track 1: Filtered Search Track

 #### Track 2: Out-Of-Distribution (OOD) Track
 In this track, query vectors and database vectors have different distributions in the shared vector space.
+Winner: PyANNs[github](https://github.com/veaaaab/pyanns) (Zihao Wang, SJTU) RoarANN-VLDB24[paper](https://arxiv.org/abs/2408.08933)(Meng Chen, Fudan University)

 #### Track 3: Sparse Track
 Given a sparse query vector, the index should return the top-k results based on maximal inner product with database vectors.

 #### Track 4: Streaming Track
 For this track, the index must support concurrent operations, though for simplicity, it may batch-process one class of operation at a time.
 Starting with zero points, the index implements a "runbook" with batches of insertions, deletions, and searches in a 4:4:1 ratio.
+Winner: [PUCK](https://github.com/baidu/puck) (baidu)

 ## Additional Benchmarks
 - [Vector Filtering Benchmarks](https://github.com/qdrant/ann-filtering-benchmark-datasets)